P1X-in/tanks-of-freedom-ii/docs/DESIGN.md

 6. Marathon
     - Admiral Torsten is unsure if he should assault Amber Fortress
-    - Captain Claude is dispatched to go back to Jade Oasis to consult Chancelor Irene
+    - Captain Claude is dispatched to go back to Jade Oasis to consult Chancellor Irene
     - He must fight his way through Sapphire Dawn with limited units
     - Can not recruit new units, need to heal with Claude and Mobile Infantry